 Changi Airport’s week-old Singapore Food Street in Terminal 3, which was touted as offering popular hawker stalls from different corners of the island, is not what it has been made out to be.

-In a report on Aug 1, The Straits Times found that of the 13 stalls at the 10,800 sq ft Singapore Food Street in Terminal 3's transit area, seven bear no direct links to the original famous stalls.
+In a report on Aug 1, The Strait Times found that of the 13 stalls at the 10,800 sq-ft Singapore Food Street in Terminal 3's transit area, seven bear no direct links to the original famous stalls.
 Some are new start-ups while others are named after streets or areas well-known for particular dishes but have no connection to the original brands.

 We look back at some famous cases in Singapore where the names of hawker stalls have been reused and copied, and their ownership challenged and fought over.

 1. Hock Lam Street beef kway teow (beef noodles)